dask/dask-stories/prefect-workflows.md

 a technical insurance policy - you shouldn't really notice it much when things are going well, but it should be maximally useful when things go wrong.

 Prefect's goal is to build the next generation workflow system.
-[Old systems are limited by their model of workflows](https://medium.com/the-prefect-blog/why-not-airflow-4cfa423299c4) as slow-moving, regularly scheduled, with limited inter-task communication.
+Older systems such as [Airflow](https://medium.com/the-prefect-blog/why-not-airflow-4cfa423299c4) and Luigi are limited by their model of workflows as slow-moving, regularly scheduled, with limited inter-task communication.
 Prefect, on the other hand, embraces this new reality and makes very few assumptions about the nature and requirements of workflows, thereby supporting more dynamic use cases in both data engineering